JuliaPOMDP/DESPOT.jl/README.md

 Note that the solver and the belief updater values for *n_particles* should be the same (execution will be stopped if they are different).
 It is also recommended to use the same *rand_max* value.

-Custom belief updaters can be used as well, as long as they are based on the DESPOTBelief particle belief type (see *src/DESPOT.jl*).
+Custom belief updaters can be used as well, as long as they are based on the *DESPOTBelief* particle belief type (see *src/DESPOT.jl*).
- Please see POMDPs.jl documentation for information on defining and using belief updaters.
+ Please see [POMDPs.jl](https://github.com/sisl/POMDPs.jl) documentation for information on defining and using belief updaters.

 ## Solver customization ##

-DESPOT.jl can be customized with user-provided upper and lower bound functions (which can also be problem-specific).
+A DESPOT solver can be customized with user-provided upper and lower bound functions (which can also be problem-specific).

 ### Upper bound estimation ###

-The default type of upper bound provided is a non-stochastic estimate based on value iteration (see src/upperBound/upperBoundNonStochastic.jl).
+The default type of upper bound provided is a non-stochastic estimate based on value iteration (see *src/upperBound/upperBoundNonStochastic.jl*).
- To add a custom upper bound algorithm, define a custom type as a subtype of DESPOTUpperBound, e.g.:
+ To add a custom upper bound algorithm, define a custom type as a subtype of *DESPOTUpperBound*, e.g.:

 ```julia
 type MyUpperBound <: DESPOTUpperBound